opencord/voltha-docs/howto/code/commit-message.rst

 - First line in a commit message is special.
 - 50 cpl max to avoid complaints about length.
 - Mention a jira ticket (VOL-xxxx) and the ticket will receive status updates from jenkins.
+- Additional jira ticket dependencies can be listed on line 3+

 .. code:: bash

    [VOL-5048] - Build and deploy for VOLTHA v2.12 release.

+   [VOL-5049]
+   [VOL-5050]

    api/pom.xml
    app/pom.xml